 Dust blinds, remove cobwebs from corners, and wipe off window sills– Something like this blind duster makes quick work of this chore.
 A damp cloth with a bit of all- purpose cleaner is great for the sills.

 Remove and rewash curtains in main living areas of the house, rehang– I occasionally dust my curtains but sometimes they need a good refreshing that only a wash and hang can give them.
 Some curtains can be washed and rehung while still slightly damp and you won’t need to iron them, otherwise for formal curtains you can send them off to the dry cleaners.

 Scrub the oven, and toss out pots, pans, and baking sheets in rough shape- After this task, you should treat yourself to a nice new pan if you need one!
-I could not believe you bad some of my baking sheets looked!
+I could not believe how bad some of my baking sheets looked!

 Start a donation box, put at least 15 items in it immediately- Toys, clothes, extra kitchen items, whatever you come across that you consider clutter and needs a new home.
 This is essential for helping you feel more organized and overwhelmed.
 I wish I had stayed on top of this the last few years.
-It was a HUGE project when we moved to Germany and I could not believe the amount of things we had in our home we no longer needed.
+It was a HUGE project when we moved to Germany and I could not believe the number of things we had in our home we no longer needed.
 I know even with the amount of items I got rid of it will still be easy to find 15 more items.